near/node-docs/docs/validator/compile-and-run-a-node.md

 *If this is the first time for you to setup a validator node, head to our [Validator Bootcamp 🚀](/validator/validator-bootcamp).*

 The following instructions are applicable across localnet, testnet, and mainnet.
-Note: We do not use nearup on mainnet.

 If you are looking to learn how to compile and run a NEAR validator node natively (without containerization) for one of the following networks, this guide is for you.